You can find out the type of tenure of a property from the estate agents, the vendor or the advert for the property.

 - Share of freehold: when the freehold is split between a number of flat owners within the property

 - Leasehold: owning the property but not the land, for the length of the lease agreement with the freeholder.
-Leasehold properties must have an unexpired lease of at least 90 years at the end of the mortgage term.
+Leasehold properties must have an unexpired lease of at least 90 years at the completion.

 The types of tenure we do NOT accept are:

 - Commonhold: a type of freehold ownership where everyone in a building or block of flats comes together to form a company, known as a Commonhold Association, which then owns the freehold of the building.